StudiYash/RetroFusion/README.md

 > *Securing copyright is a vital step in promoting innovation, ensuring recognition, and laying the groundwork for future advancements in open-source and indie game development.*

 > *I have already filed for the Copyright Certificate and completed all required processes.
-The registration is currently under process and hence the certificate will be updated here once available.*
+The above certificate is just a Placeholder Certificate.
+The registration is currently under process and hence the original certificate will be updated here once available.*

 ---